 Big data implies creating large number of files on the Hadoop cluster.
-Performance tests such as DFSIO have shown, MapR-FS can create thousands of files per second and can support trillions of files in a single cluster.
+Performance tests such as DFSIO have shown, MapR XD can create thousands of files per second and can support trillions of files in a single cluster.
 This enables you to load large amounts of data into Hadoop much faster.

 4. Scalable resync.

 MapR provides a scalable resync capability that does not compromise between reliability and performance.
 When you run hundreds or thousands of nodes running commodity hardware, disk or node failure is inevitable.
 In Hadoop, hardware can fail, but not the jobs.
 So, recovery speed from node failure is critical.
 If you have a 100-node cluster, each node's data is divided into small blocks and spread across other 99 nodes.
 When a node is lost, every other node is re-syncing 1/100th of data.
 As the cluster size increases, number of nodes participating in the re-sync increases speeding up the process.